PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ## License

-Papirus icon theme is licensed under GNU GPL v3.0
+Papirus icon theme distributed under the terms of the GNU General Public License, version 3.
+See the [`LICENSE`](LICENSE) file for details.